DocuWare/Intellix/doc/linux-setup.md

-# Installing Intelligent On-Premise on Linux
+# Installing Intelligent Indexing On Premises Version 2 on Linux

 ## Introduction

-This documentation explains how to setup Intelligent On-Premise on an Ubuntu or Debian host.
+This documentation explains how to setup Intelligent Indexing On Premises on an Ubuntu or Debian host.
 This documentation is working for Ubuntu 20.04 and Debian 10.

 Instructions for configuring Intelligent Indexing and working with